mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 + import { extendTheme, CssVarsProvider } from '@mui/material/styles';
 ```

-See [CSS theme variables](/material-ui/customization/css-theme-variables/overview/) for more details.
+See [CSS theme variables](/material-ui/customization/css-theme-variables/overview/) for more details about working with these APIs.

 ### Color mode theme utility